LN7P08 - Teaching Languages Dissertation (2018/19)

 |Total study hours||600|

-This module involves students undertaking a supervised but independent research study leading to a 12,000-15,000 word dissertation.
-It is the culmination of the taught part of the MA and offers students the chance to explore as disciplinary topic that is of particular interest or relevance to themselves.
-Although students are encouraged to conduct research on aspects of language teaching and learning since they are deemed as supportive of their professional development, they can choose other relevant themes and areas such as sociolinguistics, linguistics, social semiotics and multimodality, literacy and oracy, educational cultures, intercultural communication.
-Students draw on different data collection methodologies in collecting their data, as introduced during the Research Methods module, and use relevant paradigms – both traditional and cutting edge – in analysing their data.
-Though most dissertations involve data collection, some draw solely on library and other recorded resources.
+This module is a supervised but independent research study leading to a 12,000-15,000 word dissertation.
+It offers students the chance to explore a disciplinary topic that is of particular interest or relevance to themselves.
+Students can conduct Classroom Research on aspects of English language teaching and learning, or they can choose other relevant themes such as sociolinguistics, linguistics, literacy and oracy, educational cultures, or intercultural communication.
+Students draw on different data collection methodologies and use relevant paradigms in analysing their data.

 Prior learning requirements

 N/A, as it varies from student to student and from research topic to research topic.
 ALL LO'S